-A randomized, placebo-controlled clinical trial conducted at the University of Delaware studied 17 men and women ages 65-80 years.26

-The participants were randomly assigned to drink either 480 mL of Montmorency tart cherry juice or a placebo beverage for 12 weeks.
+A randomized, placebo-controlled clinical trial conducted at the University of Delaware studied 17 men and women ages 65-80 years.26 of Montmorency tart cherry juice or a placebo beverage for 12 weeks.
 At the end of the trial, the tart cherry juice group experienced significantly lower systolic blood pressure and LDL or "bad" cholesterol compared to the placebo group.
-The researchers suggest further investigation in a larger sample size and longer-term trials with better compliance.